-In our lives we’re constantly shifting through various courses of action, sometimes by choice, other times because we must.
-No matter the reasons for a course of action everything leads to a result.
-It’s these results if ignored that are doomed to repeat.
 This is where vicious cycles are born, the ones that keep us in self-defeating patterns.
-If we are to break free of repeating outcomes we need a reflection practice to help trigger the change in actions that lead to undesired results.
+If we are to break free of repeating outcomes, we need a reflection practice to help trigger the small steps we need to change our self-destructive behaviors.
 The question is, how do we recognize our actions and their outcomes to break the cycle?

 Don’t worry, our brains aren’t trying to sabotage us.
 It has our best interests at heart.
-It’s utilizing a system of creating an automatic responses to make sure we have the resources available to react to events in the immediate vicinity we aren’t familiar with.
-A process that’s essential for survival.
+It’s utilizing a system of creating an automatic responses to make sure we have the resources available to react to events we aren’t familiar with.

-To achieve what you never have– you must do what you’ve never done.
+To achieve what you never have, you must do what you’ve never done; you must achieve a mindset shift.

 What do you think?
 Want to give it a try?